-Additionally You can also add another componen status with configuration websocket on, camera on, it will helps You see status of connection and restart video preview if needed
+Additionally you can also add another component status with configuration websocket on, camera on, it will helps you see status of connection and restart video preview if needed

 more about components here

 If our local network is behind NAT, it will be necessary to add a TURN server for proper display of the image.
-After check up several servers, I recommend the xircys turn server.
+After using several servers, I recommend the xircys turn server.
 It allows adding a free server TURN (with some limitations)

 After logging in, we add the channel:

 The credentials for our turn server can be found in “Static TURN Credentials”: